 EMRO - Michael Marmot chaired the Regional Commission on the Social Determinants of Health, established in November 2019 to review health inequities in WHO’s Eastern Mediterranean Region .
 The Executive Brief Report and Executive Summary Report were published in March 2021.

 PAHO - Michael Marmot chaired the Pan American Health Organisation (PAHO) 'Commission on Equity and Health Inequalities in the Americas', which addressed the need to reduce inequalities in health.
 UCL IHE and the Cross Cutting Themes (CCTs) group at PAHO acted as the Secretariat for the Commission.
 The Commission presented a final report in October 2019.

 WMA - as President 2015-2016, and as president of the BMA the preceding year, Marmot Michael, used the opportunity to promote the role of doctors, and other health professionals more broadly, in addressing social determinants of health, building on our report Working for Health Equity: The Role of Health Professionals and producing a new report Doctors for Health Equity - World Medical Association Report.

 Health Gaen - Growing out of the work of the CSDH, Michael Marmot and Sharon Friel developed the concept of Global Action for Health Equity Network (Health Gaen).
 Coordinated from ANU there is now an Asian Pacific network of Health Gaen.
 The UCL Institute collaborates with Health Gaen to further momentum for a developing global network.

-EU - The Institute works as a partner on EU programmes including on Horizon 2020 programmes that have social determinants and health equity at thier core:
+EU - The Institute worked as a partner on an number of EU programmes, including a number of Horizon 2020 programmes that have social determinants and health equity at thier core:

-UK & Ireland Public Health Collaborative - The UK & Ireland Collaborative is a partnership between the UCL Institute of Health Equity and public health and government bodies in the UK and Ireland:
+UK & Ireland Public Health Collaborative - The UK & Ireland Collaborative was a partnership between the UCL Institute of Health Equity and public health and government bodies in the UK and Ireland: